kieran-vargas-dev/appointment-management-case-study-revision/README.md

 ### Progress updates

+4/25/2022 End of School Day: 99% complete

+User homepages rendered contingent to user type have been implemented.
+I can still add some optional things should I find time, but I'm inclined to leave everything as is for purposes of my presentation, since everything is functional without failure and looking clean.

 4/24/2022 End of Day: 98% complete

 Everything is styled and looks nice.
 Working on page redirect logic, but worst case scenario, those pages aren't really necessary and the app is fully functional and flows nicely if we default to using the appointments view as the user homepage.
 I would like to refactor a few things about the specific appointment view for both doctors and patients, and I'll get to that if I have time.

 4/22/2022 End of School Day: 95% complete